-In this type of world, it did be good to have a program that would encrypt all the data/information before storing it on the storage provided by Internet companies. combox aims to be one such program which not only encrypts but stores only a part of the encrypted data/information on the Internet company' storage, thus making it non-trivial for "third parties" get access the user's data/information.
-Section ?? gives a conceptual introduction to combox; Section 1.2 enumerates how combox is different from Combo-Box; lastly, section 1.3 contains information on how one can start using combox.
+In this type of world, it did be good to have a program that would encrypt all the data/information before storing it on the storage provided by Internet companies. combox aims to be one such program which not only encrypts but stores only a part of the encrypted data/information on the storage provided by an Internet company, thus making it non-trivial for "third parties" get access the user's data/information.
+Section 1.1 gives a conceptual introduction to combox; Section 1.2 enumerates how combox is different from Vollmar's Combo-Box; lastly, section 1.3 contains information on how one can start using combox.